ckoeber/foodinventory/README.md

 #### Acceptance Criteria
 1. The application should only allow users to attach JPEG and PNG image files to each product.
 2. The application should only accept file sizes of up  to 500KB in size.
-3. The user should be informed of this limitation and be prevented from uploading the file should said criteria not be met.
+3. The user should be informed of these limitations and be prevented from uploading the file should said criteria not be met.
 4. Each product/item listed should be allowed to have one or more pictures attached to them.
 5. The user should be able to view the pictures associated with each product within the application.